-smidgen ground saffron dissolved in 1 Tbsp hot water (optional, but makes a difference)
+• smidgen of ground saffron dissolved in 3 Tbsp hot water

 To soak the rice:

 ◊ Although today, clean fine rice is available, some imported rice brands may contain small, non-rice particles which must be scrutinized and removed by hand before washing.
 Also, some brands may need to be washed with extra agitation until water is clear.
 Put the rice in a large enough bowl with plenty of water and rub the rice between two hands to scrape off any powdery substance.
 Drain in a fine-meshed colander.
 Rinse the rice until clear water runs through.

 ◊ Put the washed rice in a bowl, add 1 Tbsp salt, cover with water level 3 cm/ 1″ above the rice, stir gently and set aside for more than an hour.
 This can be done in advance and soaked for 3+ hours.
 (Note: A faster step for cooking rice is… wash rice and soak without salt for 30 minutes.
 Add the salt to boiling water and follow the next steps.)

 ◊ Cut onions in half, putting cut side on the board.
 Slice longitudinally (from the root end to stem end) as thinly as possible.

 ◊ Add 4 Tbsp oil to the saucepan and set on medium-high heat.
 When oil begins to ripple, add cut onion and stir.
 Lower heat to medium.
 Stir cut onion often, fry until evenly golden crisp caramelized.
 Spoon out and set aside.

 ◊ In same pot with remaining oil (on medium-high heat), add raisins and stir for a minute.
 Add dates and stir for another minute, turn off heat.

 ◊ Add orange marmalade, one-half of caramelized onion and dissolved saffron, mix and set aside.